jameslnewell/tradie-v4/packages/tradie/README.md

 Maintaining build tooling across similar projects is tedious and error prone!
 Moving the build tooling into a centralised package installable via `npm` makes it much easier to maintain, improve and upgrade across each of your projects.

-Keeping the build tooling consistent across similar projects makes your team more efficent and allows them to onboard new members more easily.
+Keeping the build tooling consistent across similar projects makes your team more efficent and allows them to onboard new team members more easily.

 ## Usage